Frequently Asked Questions

-What if I don’t want my information released?
+How do I manage the information released?
 Accordion Closed

-Additionally, you may approve or deny all or specific access to an individual requesting access in The Lumberjack Family Hub.
+You may approve or deny all or specific access to an individual requesting FERPA Release access in The Lumberjack Family Hub.
 A notification via email will let you know when someone has requested access to your records; from there you may approve or deny access.